ebuyakin/maichat/src/tutorial/tutorial-content.md

 **Jump to message boundaries:**
 - `u` — Jump to the start of the previous message
 - `d` — Jump to the start of the next message
+- `U` — Scroll current message to top (useful for returning to start of long messages)

 **Jump to extremes:**
 - `g` — Jump to the very first message in history